ALT-C 2012 – a confrontation with reality

 Major Conference Sponsors

 The Trustees of ALT are grateful to the following organisations for their generous "anchor" support for the 2012 conference.
-Further major sponsors will be announced in the run up to the conference.

 About the conference